taha-farzalizadeh/text-highlighter/README.md

 ### **Customizing Highlights**

-You can further customize the behavior of `js-test-highlighter`:
+You can further customize the behavior of `js-text-highlighter`:

 - **Text matching**: You can pass any string to the `texts` array to match specific words.
 The library supports regular expressions for more complex matching.
 - **Multiple colors**: Each text match can have a different highlight color, and the library will cycle through the provided colors if more matches are found than the number of colors.